No Records Found

 DTTC for young/severe children.
-Combination of approaches (multimodal, ReST) for older and more verbal children.
+Combination of approaches (ReST, multisensory) for older and more verbal children.
 Inclusion of sound-pattern-related goals for older/more verbal children who have phonological pattern errors.
 For children of any age, emphasis on functional vocabulary to efficiently increase ability to communicate with others.
 Careful consideration of principles of motor learning adjusted to as needed based on child's progress.

-I became involved in Apraxia-Kids via the early internet listserv and have been involved with CASANA ever since.
-I have facilitated a local support group.
-Currently, I am a member of several CASANA-related Facebook groups, and comment occasionally.
-I have been involved in presenting webinars, workshops, and other types of training for fellow SLPs, and that is ongoing, including presentations/training in Australia, Canada, and Austria.
+I became involved in Apraxia Kids via the first internet listserv and have been involved with ever since.
+I have facilitated a local support group in the past.
+Currently, I am a member of several Apraxia Kids-related Facebook groups, and comment occasionally.
+I have been involved in presenting webinars, workshops, and other types of training for fellow SLPs, and that is ongoing, including presentations/training in Australia, Canada, and Austria in addition to the U.S..